 The other day in a yoga class, I overheard some students remarking on a certain teacher’s fastidiousness when it comes to the way the mats are organized in the room.
 (To be clear: not the way the mats are organized on the shelf, or in the corner, but the way they are arranged on the floor for class.)
 The students sort of laughed about how obsessive-compulsive it all seemed, rolling and unrolling the mats just so, making sure edges were aligned, rows were straight, etc… It made me smile.

 Because OF COURSE it matters the way the mats are organized!
-If you do yoga then you know that EVERY LITTLE THING matters.
+If you do yoga then you know that EVERY LITTLE DETAIL matters.
 Yes, even your toes!
 All you need to do is try Ardha Chandrasana with a floppy foot then again with an energetic foot to see how small gestures have big impact.

 Here are five reasons why you should care about aligning your mat:

 When the mats are aligned, you maximize the real estate of the classroom, ensuring there is enough space to accommodate all of the students.
 It is much easier squeezing in late yogis when there is a clear grid than when mats are arrayed n’importe comment.* Just as in stadiums and theaters, defined sightlines mean that students are more or less equal in their view of the teacher, and that the teacher can not only see all of the students, but can pass around them unimpeded and efficiently.

 * It is also best to start the mats close to the front of the room so that latecomers can easily squeeze into the back row without disturbing everyone.